 What is enterprise network security?

 Enterprise network security is the protection of a network that connects systems, mainframes, and devices―like smartphones and tablets―within an enterprise.
-Companies, universities, governments, and other entities use enterprise networks to help connect their users to information and people.
-As networks grow in size and complexity, security concerns also increase.
+Companies, universities, governments, and other entities use enterprise networks to connect their users to information and people.
+As networks grow in size and complexity, security concerns increase.

 What security threats do enterprise wireless networks face?